KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 In other words, the function is looking for a pattern (a list of predicted words) which contains the processed word from the input and is assigned to this patterns tag.
 Then it looks for the same tag in the responses list and via this tag is able to display response matching to Users input.

+I also added extra leading information, which Elmo will pass to the User - clues what to ask about or what User should type in the input to receive desired response.

 ### Integration of the root conversation with chatbot responses:
 Since I have built those two parts of functionality apart, it was time to connect them.